Pulsar based modeling of point spread function of Fermi Large Area Telescope: Improved PSF model based on pulsar data

 An advantage of the analytical PSF model compared to the stacked data PSF model is that it provides a smaller error at large angular distances from the source.
-This is clearly seen from Figs. \ref{fig:profile_3_5_7}, \ref{fig:profile_2_8_7}: the gray uncertainty bands of the analytical models are narrower than the scatter of the stacked signal datapoints at large angular distances from the source.
+This is clearly seen from Figs. \ref{fig:profile_3_5_7}, \ref{fig:profile_2_8_7}: the gray uncertainty bands of the analytical models are narrower than the scatter of the stacked signal data points at large angular distances from the source.
 A disadvantage of the analytical PSF models is the presence of a residual systematic error due to the fact that the analytical model does not necessarily provide the perfect description of the PSF shape.
+For the rest of our study, we consider the analytical PSF model only.